State Licensing Contact Information

 We do!
 Once you complete your courses, our submission specialist submits them to the state for you.

-How do I renew my South Carolina pesticide applicator license?
+How can I obtain the credits needed to renew my South Carolina pesticide applicator license?

 - Attend DPR approved training sessions, courses, or complete online credit courses over the 5 year period, and accumulate the required number of CEU's.